 On August 1, 2023, New York State recertified Ulster County Agricultural #2 per Article 25AA § 303-a (agricultural districts review) of New York State Agriculture and Markets Law.

 Maps of Ulster County Agricultural District #2:

 - Northern Portion- Esopus, Rosendale, Village of New Paltz and Town of New Paltz

 - Topography - Entire District

-The maps above are of the District after completion of its periodic review in July 2015.
+The maps above come from its periodic review completed in August 2023.
 The number of tax parcels in an Ulster County agricultural district is very likely to change after its review.
-Maps #1, #2 and #3 were created by Ulster County Information Services and submitted to Cornell University's Institute for Resource Information Sciences and the New York State Department of Agriculture and Markets.
+Maps were created by Ulster County Information Services and submitted to Cornell University's Institute for Resource Information Sciences and the New York State Department of Agriculture and Markets.